 The Weaving Center is supported by a small staff and wonderful volunteers.
 Some volunteers have extensive weaving knowledge, and others are happy to help in any way they can.

 In addition, we offer weaving classes and workshops for people of all ages and abilities.
-All proceeds from our Class and Workshop programs support our unique Artisan Program.
+All proceeds from our Class and Workshop programs support our Artisan Program.
 Explore all learning opportunities listed under Classes/Workshops.
-We are also an authorized Schacht Loom dealer and can help with an of your equipment needs.
+We are also an authorized Schacht Loom dealer and can help with any of your equipment needs.

 Whatever your interest or ability, we would love for you to tour the Weaving Center or shop year-round, from Monday through Friday, or contact us to learn more about how you can join us.
 Check our Events calendar for updated exhibits and other opportunities to see us in Hartford, and around New England.

 Please visit our online store to shop a selection of our hand-woven items and support our artisan program.
 We ship nationwide!

 The Hartford Artisans Weaving Center is committed to being a welcoming, accessible community that actively works to create a kinder and more equitable world for everyone.
 Our diverse community unites people from different backgrounds and experiences to learn from each other and uncover their own unique skills.
 We challenge assumptions about disabilities and aging and show that everyone deserves an opportunity for creative expression.
 We recognize we have a responsibility not only to open our doors wider, but also to understand and work to change the racial and gender inequities that hurt us all.